-I publish below a list of eighty people born into the Protestant tradition who became advocates for Irish independence and unity (maybe others can add people I have missed out).
+I publish below a list of eighty people born into the Protestant tradition who became advocates for Irish independence and unity in the nineteenth and early twentieth centuries (maybe others can add people I have missed out).

 It reveals many fascinating stories outside of the popular narrative of the United Irishmen, Roger Casement, Erskine Childers etc.

-For example the first supporter of Daniel O’Connell’s Catholic Association advocating for Catholic emancipation to be elected to the British House of Commons in 1826 was a Protestant aristocrat, Villiers Stuart, from Waterford.
+For example the first supporter of Daniel O’Connell’s Catholic Association promoting Catholic emancipation to be elected to the British House of Commons in 1826 was a Protestant aristocrat, Villiers Stuart, from Waterford.